nvdaes/customNotifications/readme.md

 Go to NVDA's menu, Preferences submenu, Settings, and select the Custom Notifications category.
 There you'll find the following controls:

 * A checkbox to choose if notifications should be truncated, checked by default.
+* An edit box to set the start limit of notifications, empty by default.
 * An edit box to set the end limit of notifications, ", " (comma space) by default.
 * A list of checkboxes to select if notifications should be spoken and displayed in braille, both checked by default.
 * An edit box to type a text to send a test notification, to get an idea of how NVDA will present toasts.